-The conditions in which people live, learn, work, and play, often referred to as social determinants health (SDoH), can affect a wide range of health risks and outcomes.
+The conditions in which people live, learn, work, and play often referred to as social determinants health (SDoH), can affect a wide range of health risks and outcomes.
 For example, people can be faced with challenges, like unsafe neighborhoods, lack of a public transportation system, or limited access to healthy food.
 Helping populations getting the social support they need can improve their health and overall well-being.
-Social support they need can improve their health and overall well-being.